Summary: This tutorial demonstrates how to use the Java SimpleDateFormat class to convert a Java Date to a formatted String.

 2009-09-06-08.23.23

-This Java source code was taken from an actual program, where we append this formatted date string to the end of a filename, so we can easily look at the filename and tell the date and time each file was created.
+This Java source code was taken from an actual program, where I append this formatted date string to the end of a filename, so I can easily look at the filename and tell the date and time each file was created.

 As you might guess, you can format a date in many, many different ways.
-Here are some of the most common custom date formats we've used:
+Here are some of the most common custom date formats I've used:

-On a related note, if you just need to quickly get the date or time in a nice format, the SimpleDateFormat class also offers several nice static convenience methods that make it really easy to get the date, time, or both date and time in just a line or two of Java code.
+On a related note, if you just need to quickly get the date or time in a nice format, the SimpleDateFormat class also offers several nice static convenience methods that make it easy to get (a) the date, (b) the time, or (c) both date and time in just a line or two of Java code.

 Here's the complete source code for another class that demonstrates these static methods of the Java SimpleDateFormat class: